Savannah Electrics: History

 Minor league baseball began in Savannah with the 1884 Savannah Dixies, who played the season as members of the independent Georgia State League.

 The "Electrics" were preceded in Southern League play by the "Savannah" team, who played as members of the 1886 and 1887 Southern League, without a team nickname, common in the era.
 In 1886, the Savannah team joined the Class B level, eight–team Southern League.
 The Atlanta Atlantas, Augusta Browns, Charleston Seagulls, Chattanooga Lookouts, Macon, Memphis Grays and Nashville Americans teams joined Savannah in beginning league play on April 15, 1886.
 Savannah placed second in the final 1886 Southern League standings.
 The team ended the 1886 season with a record of 59–33, placing second in the standings as the team played under managers Charlie Morton and Pete Hotaling.
 Savannah finished 5.0 games behind the first place Atlanta.

 Future Baseball Hall of Fame member Hank O'Day played for the 1886 Savannah team, compiling a 26–11 record as a pitcher.
-After his successful season with Savannah, O'Day was immediately signed by the major league Detroit Wolverines to join the team to finish the 1886 season.
+After his successful season with Savannah, O'Day was immediately signed by the major league Detroit Wolverines and joined the Wolverines to finish the 1886 season.

 Savannah continued play in the 1887 Southern League, with the team folding during the season.
 Savannah disbanded May 31, 1887 and ended their season with a record of 9–26.
 The returning Charlie Morton and John Peltz served as managers.

 In 1893, the Savannah "Electrics" (also called the "Rabbits") rejoined the 12–team, Class B level Southern League, with Jim Manning serving player-manager and owner.
-The Electrics finished a close 4th place in the standings, as the league ended the season early.
+The Electrics finished a close fourth place in the standings, as the league ended the season early.
 Manning played second base for Savannah, hitting .290 in 89 games.
 However, the team and the league folded on August 12, 1893.
 Despite the league folding, the Savannah team made money, as Manning was left with a $4,000 profit.
 The Sporting Life reported that Manning left "with the well-wishes of everybody in Savannah" after the season, adding, "There was no kicking, no fighting or no tough ball playing allowed, and it was a pleasure to see the game played.
 If ever a man deserved to make money he did.
 He came here a stranger to every one in the city, but by his gentlemanly conduct and courteous treatment of every one he came in contact with, he soon made a host of friends."
 Manning's Savannah Electrics ended the Southern League season with a record of 53–38, ending in fourth place tie with the Memphis Giants who had the same record.
 Savannah and Memphis finished 1.5 games behind the first place Charleston Seagulls when the league stopped play.